 Regardless, sitting in a higher first-year tax band is no great hardship: many buyers will only be subject to a relatively minor one-off extra cost, which will be absorbed into the car’s on-the-road price.

 Annual road tax rate

-Note if you haggle a plus-£40,000 car down to below £40,000, you’ll still have to pay the supplement as it's based on the cost of the car for tax purposes.
+If you haggle a plus-£40,000 car down to below £40,000, you’ll still have to pay the supplement as it's based on the cost of the car for tax purposes.
 The £40,000 calculation also includes all options and trim levels, and there is effectively no escaping this surcharge.